Poikilos/outputinspector/readme.md

 # Output Inspector

-Output Inspector is a "parser for parser output" that makes errors clickable so you can get to the issue in your software's source code instantly.
+Output Inspector makes errors clickable so you can get to the issue in your software's source code instantly.
+Get the popular feature included in many IDEs independently of an IDE.
+Output Inspector will even look for TODOs in comments for various source code files cited by the log!
-After using your compiler/linting tool, you can now double-click an error or warning to jump (using Kate or Geany line,col jump feature) to the file and line of code having the issue (see Usage below).
+Output Inspector parses your parser output.

+On Linux, you can examine output in near-realtime (or non-realtime on Windows) using pipes instead of a log file.
+You can use the included "passthrough-outputinspector" script to automatically run outputinspector in Geany when you press the execute button.
+You can even use the included `ogrep` instead of grep then double click on a result to go to the line in the matching file!
+One of many possibilities is redirecting the output of many style checker commands to one file, then seeing the code for your entire project just like in a popular IDE.
+This becomes possible for any scenario now, so you do not have to work with an IDE you don't like for some language you are using if all you want is fast code navigation during debugging.

 ## Install